 What is a Superuser?

-A superuser in MySQL is a special kind of user who has all privileges.
-They can perform administrative tasks such as managing users and their privileges, creating and deleting databases, viewing and terminating currently executing queries, and many more.
+A superuser in MySQL is a user with all the permissions.
+This means they can do important tasks like managing other users and their permissions, creating and deleting databases, checking and stopping active tasks, and more.

 Creating a Superuser in MySQL